BobBuildTool/bob/doc/tutorial/compile.rst

 for binary reproducible builds it is inconvenient to debug and incrementally change parts of the project.

-For this purpose you can build the project in *development mode*.
+For this purpose you can build the project in *development mode* via :ref:`bob dev <manpage-dev>`.
 This mode basically does the same things but with some important differences:

 * Sandboxes are not used by default.
 The host should have the required development tools installed, for example make, gcc, perl and so on.
 You may